marcodpt/minirps/README.md

 [minijinja](https://github.com/mitsuhiko/minijinja) templates folder.

 #### data: string?
-Optional string with the path where templates can read, write and remove files.
+Optional string with the path where templates can `read`, `write` and `remove` files.
 If not passed, these functions will be unavailable to templates.

 #### routes: [{method: string, path: string, template: string}]
 Optional array of objects that define [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) routes: